ahubi/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image4]

 #### 4. Identify lane-line pixels and fit their positions with a polynomial
 The source code for detecting lines in the image is located in the fifth notebook cell and is splitted over two functions.
-The implementation is based on the examples shown during udacity lessons.
+The implementation is based on examples shown during udacity lessons.

 The first funciton is used to initially find the left and right line on the image.